 M.S.
 Program.
-A master's degree in educational psychology is available as an area of specification within the M.S. in applied behavioral studies.
+A master's degree in educational psychology is available as an area of specification within the M.S. in educational psychology.
 Educational psychology emphasizes the application of psychological theory and research in the field of education.
 Every educational psychology master's student takes basic courses in educational psychology and research.
-Each student also takes additional courses in a concentration area of either education/ instructional psychology or human development.
+Each student also takes additional courses in an emphasis area of developmental/instructional psychology or gifted and talented education.